Crown (Extra Small)

 Italian Flag - Intro

 Welcome to WebFoodCulture!
 This site is dedicated to the most typical Italian food and wine specialties.
 We will explain what makes them so special and inimitable, starting with their history and their places of origin.
 We will spice up this with lots of information and interesting facts.
 Finally, we will discover the most traditional restaurants and producers: this way you will be able to savor the most authentic flavor of these excellences of taste.
-Enjoy reading or, rather, buon appetito!
+Enjoy the reading or, better, buon appetito!

-The History of Italian Gelato.
+The History of Panettone.

 Typology: Desserts